-Closed Mic refers to cases where myAvail manages operators access to voice communications through the RTT (Request to Talk) and the PRTT (Priority Request to Talk) commands from the MDT.
-Operators must request permission through the MDT before they pick up their handset and start talking to the dispatcher or to other operators.
-Operators cannot talk directly to each other, a supervisor, or the dispatcher without dispatcher permission.
+Closed Mic refers to cases where myAvail manages operator access to voice communications to dispatch through the RTT (Request to Talk) and the PRTT (Priority Request to Talk) buttons on the MDT.
+Operators are required to request permission to talk via the MDT.
+When dispatch creates the call, after the request to talk has been placed by the operator, the operator will pick up their handset to join the call with dispatch.
+Operators cannot talk directly to each other, a supervisor, or the dispatcher without the dispatcher creating the call.
 Also, operators only hear calls that the dispatcher has specifically allowed for that vehicle.
-Closed Mic operation is optional for private radio systems, but it is required for VoIP.
+Closed Mic operation is optional for private radio systems, and it is required to configure VoIP (voice over internet protocol).

-The Communications Control Module (CCM) device has a ‘watchdog’ mechanism that can detect a myAvail failure.
-The CCM periodically pings the IVU, which in turn pings the MDT.
-The IVU responds to the CCM, and that response includes the MDT status.
-If the CCM does not receive an IVU response within a timeout period, or receives a response which indicates an MDT problem, the CCM resets power to the MDT and IVU.
-This action causes them both to reboot, re-establish connectivity, and re-start their processing.
+The Communications Control Module (CCM) device has a ‘watchdog’ mechanism that will detect a myAvail failure.
+The CCM periodically communicates with the IVU, which in turn pings the MDT.
+The IVU responds to the CCM, and that determines the MDT status.
+If the CCM does not receive an IVU response within a timeout period or receive a response that indicates an MDT problem, the CCM resets power to the MDT and IVU.
+This action causes them both to reboot, re-establish connectivity, and restart their processing.
 This failsafe mechanism helps the system recover from unexpected connection and processing problems.
-If this process does not restore normal operations, communications go into a “Fallback” mode automatically.
+If this process does not restore normal operations, communications go into Voice Fallback mode automatically.

-In a private radio system, the radio fallbacks to Open Mic.
+In a private radio system, the radio falls back to Open Mic.
 In an Open Mic configuration, everyone on the same frequency hears everyone else talking.
 No prior action is needed to speak on the radio.

 VoIP communications has its own fallback.
 The VoIP processing is isolated from the MDT-IVU units.
 When the central system has a communication problem, the CCM puts the VoIP processing into a voice-fallback mode that allows the driver to use the handset to make and receive direct voice calls with dispatch without obtaining permission.